-Financial management is headed by the Group CFO, who is responsible for the accuracy of the Group's financial reporting.
+Financial management is headed by the Group CFO who is responsible for the accuracy of the Group's financial reporting.
 Internal control reviews and monitors the operation of the reporting process and assesses the reliability of financial reporting.
 Management of financing and financial risks is part of the responsibilities of the Group's financial management.
+The entire Group applies the International Financial Reporting Standards (IFRS).